Porter County Conference: The Porter County Conference Victory Keg

 The Porter County Conference Victory Keg, commonly referred to as “The Keg”, is the PCC's traveling trophy for boys basketball.
 The Keg is circulated through the wins and losses of the member schools of the PCC.
 Anytime a school possessing The Keg plays another PCC school, the game is played for possession of The Keg.
 The Keg is painted the color of the school that holds possession, usually by the faculty and students of the winning school.
 Twelve schools have bared their colors on the coveted Victory Keg.

 In 1957, Morgan Township coach Elwyn Stuber suggested a boys basketball traveling trophy on behalf of the Morgan Township class of 1959.
 The traveling trophy was intended to be circulated among the eight smaller schools in Porter County.
 Hebron High School custodian Wayne Fry donated an old water keg to be used.
 Hebron wood shop teacher Kenneth Schiek and his students sanded and cleaned up the old water keg.

 The names of all eight schools were put into hat to decide who would be the first to possess The Keg.
 Wheeler High School would win the draw, and The Keg was painted in Wheeler's green and orange color scheme for the first game.
 It would make its debut on November 15, 1957, at Wheeler in a matchup featuring Wheeler and Boone Grove.
 Boone Grove won the game 52–42 to be the first team to take control of The Keg.

 The Keg has changed hands more than 200 times.
-The Westville Blackhawks currently control the keg.
+The Kouts mustangs currently control the keg.